 Yankees win series opener

-SEATTLE, Oct.
-17 (UPI) -- A two-run homer by Paul O'Neill and a dominating effort by Andy Pettitte carried the three-time defending champion New York Yankees to a 4-2 victory today over the Seattle Mariners in the opening game of the American League Championship Series.
+A two-run homer by Paul O'Neill and a dominating effort by Andy Pettitte carried the three-time defending champion Yankees to a 4-2 victory Wednesday over the Seattle Mariners in the opening game of the American League Championship Series.

 Pettitte allowed three hits and struck out seven over eight innings to give the Yankees a solid start against a team that won a record-equaling 116 games during the regular season.
 Seattle beat New York in six of their nine meetings during the regular campaign.